zhuolonghao/zhuolonghao.github.io/_posts/2024-07-01-leveraged_credit_defining_leveraged.md

   * **Others**:, CapEx/Depreciation < 1.2x, Revenue_volatility > 10.7x
 <br>

-## Top Investment Banking's Credit Ratings
+## Example: top Investment Banking's Credit Ratings

 Likewise, large banks also develop internal scorecards that 1) share many similarities with those of CRAs and 2) align with the banks' credit philosophy and strategic objectives.
 For example, banks' scorecards can be segmented by borrowers' size and, within each segment, have different focus on risk areas.